sara-nl/spiderdocs/source/Pages/storage_on_spider.rst

 SURFsara dCache
 ===============

-dCache is our large scalable storage system for storing and processing huge volumes of data fast.
-The system runs on `dCache software`_ that is designed for managing scientific data.
+dCache is our large scalable storage system for quickly processing huge volumes of data.
+The system runs on `dCache software`_, that is designed for managing scientific data.
-You can use dCache for disk or tape or address both types of storage under a single virtual filesystem tree.
-Our dCache service is a remote storage with extremely fast network link to Spider.
+You can use dCache for disk or tape, or address both types of storage under a single virtual filesystem tree.
+Our dCache service is a remote storage with an extremely fast network link to Spider.
 You may use the storage if your data does not fit within the storage allocation on :abbr:`Spider (Symbiotic Platform(s) for Interoperable Data Extraction and Redistribution)` project space or if your application is I/O intensive.